Research Activities

 Student4Student Summer School

-Place: Innsbruck, Austria
+Innsbruck, Austria 2025

 International Summer School (Chile)

-Place: La Serena, Chile
+La Serena, Chile 2022

 I took part in an 11-day international summer school organized around Tapado Glacier, focusing on the application of Unmanned Aerial Vehicles (UAVs) in cryosphere and landscape research.
 Through field-based training, data acquisition, and analysis workshops, I gained hands-on experience in UAV operations, structure-from-motion photogrammetry, and digital elevation model generation.
 The program also emphasized collaborative research and included site-specific discussions on glacier-climate interactions in the high-altitude Andes.
 This training directly supported the methodological foundation of my master’s thesis and strengthened ties between researchers from South America and Europe.